 El Son Istmeño is an adorable restaurant tucked away in a corner of Barrio de Jalatlaco.
 We were staying at an Airbnb in the area but we never would have known about this place had we not read about it in an article on the best restaurants in Oaxaca.
 It’s hidden in a less-visited part of Jalatlaco.

 Address: Hidalgo 400, Barrio de Jalatlaco, 68080 De Jalatlaco, Oaxaca, Mexico

 What to Order: Garnachas, gorditas, molotes de platano

 Caldo de Piedra was one of my favorite restaurants in Oaxaca.
-I enjoyed this place immensely because they’re one of the best restaurants if not the ONLY restaurant that serves caldo de piedra, one of the most interesting traditional dishes in Oaxaca.
+I enjoyed this place immensely because they’re one of the best restaurants if not the ONLY restaurant that serves caldo de piedra, one of the most interesting traditional dishes in Oaxacan cuisine.

 Meaning “stone soup” in Spanish, caldo de piedra is a pre-Hispanic soup made with fish, onions, chili peppers, tomatoes, cilantro, and epazote (Mexican tea leaf) served in a jícara.
 What makes it interesting and unique is how it’s prepared.
 A river stone is heated for over an hour under a wood fire and then dropped directly into the bowl to cook the soup.

 They heat the river stones in this furnace.
 The restaurant is open from 9AM till 6PM so I assume they get it started close to dawn and keep it going throughout the day.

 You can watch them prepare your soup.
 One guy drops the molten hot river stones into the gourd bowls while the other describes the history of the dish (in Spanish).
 The stones are so hot that the broth erupts like a geyser upon contact, cooking the fish and other ingredients instantly.